Biocompatibility Test Methods

 1.1 This practice covers methods of extraction of medical plastics and may be applicable to other materials.
 This practice identifies a method for obtaining extract liquid for use in determining the biological response in preclinical testing.
 Further testing of the extract liquid is specified in other ASTM standards.
 The extract may undergo chemical analysis as part of the preclinical evaluation of the biological response, and the material after extraction may also be examined.
 1.2 This practice may be used for, but is not limited to, the following areas: partial evaluation of raw materials, auditing materials within the manufacturing process, and testing final products.
 This practice may also be used as a reference method for the measurement of extractables in plastics used in medical devices.
 In general, it is the responsibility of the user of the standard to determine if the methods described in this standard are appropriate for the materials in their device.
 1.3 This practice was initially developed for extraction of medical plastics not intended to undergo degradation or absorption during normal medical device usage.
 When applied to the extraction of absorbable materials, additional considerations may be necessary in the selection of extraction procedures and fluids.
 1.4 For assessment of compatibility of the Single-use System material with the cell culture medium or the manufacturing processes used for cell-based therapeutics, vaccines, cell-based diagnostics, or other biopharmaceutical products, the user should refer to Guide E3231 .
 1.5 The values stated in SI units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to inch-pound units that are provided for information only and are not considered standard.
 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 1.7 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

-Standard Practice for Testing the Biological Responses to Particles in vivo
+Standard Guide for Testing the Biological Responses to Medical Device Particulate Debris and Degradation Products in vivo

 Standard Practice for Assessment of Selected Tissue Effects of Absorbable Biomaterials for Implant Applications

 1.1 This practice provides experimental protocols for biological assays of tissue reactions to absorbable biomaterials for implant applications.
 This practice applies only to absorbable materials with projected clinical applications in which the materials will reside in bone or soft tissue longer than 30 days and less than three years.
 Other standards with designated implantation times are available to address shorter time periods.
 Careful consideration should be given to the appropriateness of this practice for slowly degrading materials that will remain for longer than three years.
 It is anticipated that the tissue response to degrading biomaterials will be different from the response to nonabsorbable materials.
 In many cases, a chronic inflammatory response may be observed during the degradation phase, but the local histology should return to normal after absorption; therefore, the minimal tissue response usually equated with biocompatibility may require long implantations.
-1.2 The time period for implant absorption will vary depending on chemical composition implant size, implant location, and test subject species; therefore, the implantation times for examination of tissue response will be linked to the rate of absorption.
-No single implantation time is indicated in this practice.
+1.2 The time period for implant absorption can depend on variables of chemical composition, implant size, implant location, and animal models.
+Therefore, the selected time points for assessing tissue effects may be selected based on the rate of absorption.
+1.3 These protocols assess the effects of the material on the animal tissue in which it is implanted.
+They do not fully assess systemic toxicity, carcinogenicity, reproductive and development toxicity, or mutagenicity of the material.
+Other standards are available to address these issues.
+1.4 To maximize use of the animals in the study protocol, some aspects of systemic toxicity, including effects of degradation products on different organs and tissues downstream of or surrounding the target site, can be addressed with this practice.
+1.5 Because animal models are not identical to human biology, this practice cannot account for all potential biological hazards, for example the effect of the oligosaccharide a-Gal (Gala 1,3-Galb1-4GlcNAc-R), known as the "a-Gal" epitope present in xenogeneic materials on humans.
+See ISO 22442.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
+1.7 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

 Standard Guide for Performance of Chinese Hamster Ovary Cell/Hypoxanthine Guanine Phosphoribosyl Transferase Gene Mutation Assay

 1.1 This guide highlights some of the more relevant biological concepts as they are currently understood, and summarizes the critical technical aspects for acceptable bioassay performances as they currently are perceived and practiced.
 The Chinese hamster ovary cell/hypoxanthine guanine phosphoribosyl transferase (CHO/HGPRT) assay ( 1 ) 2 has been widely applied to the toxicological evaluation of industrial and environmental chemicals.
+The method is limited to detection of small-scale genetic interactions.
+Therefore, when this method is used for genotoxicity assessment it is recommended that an in vitro clastogenicity assay (for example, chromosomal aberration, micronucleus) is considered to detect large-scale (for example, chromosomal) DNA damage.
 1.2 This guide concentrates on the practical aspects of cell culture, mutagenesis procedures, data analysis, quality control, and testing strategy.
 The suggested approach represents a consensus of the panel members for the performance of the assay.
 It is to be understood, however, that these are merely general guidelines and are not to be followed without the use of sound scientific judgement.
 Users of the assay should evaluate their approach based on the properties of the substances to be tested and the questions to be answered.
 1.3 Deviation from the guidelines based on sound scientific judgement should by no means invalidate the results obtained.
 1.4 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.
 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 1.6 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

-Standard Practice for Testing Guinea Pigs for Contact Allergens: Guinea Pig Maximization Test
+Standard Test Method for Testing Guinea Pigs for Contact Allergens: Guinea Pig Maximization Test

-1.1 This practice is intended to determine the potential for a substance, or material extract, to elicit contact dermal allergenicity.
-1.2 The values stated in SI units are to be regarded as standard.
-No other units of measurement are included in this standard.
+1.1 This test method is intended to determine the potential for a test article to elicit contact dermal allergenicity.
+This is a semi-quantitative method.
+There are no known limitations to this method.
+1.2 The values stated in SI units, including units officially accepted for use with the SI, are to be regarded as standard.
+No other systems of measurement are included in this standard.
 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety, health and environmental practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 1.4 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

 ASTM F749-20